Eating a healthy, diverse diet during pregnancy appears to lower the risk of a baby developing eczema and food allergies, a new study finds.

 The study included 1,315 women of various ethnic, racial and socioeconomic backgrounds participating in the Healthy Start study in Denver.
 Twice during pregnancy, the women filled out a questionnaire asking how often they consumed 23 different foods on a regular basis.
 At eight points during their pregnancy, the women also filled out a food log detailing all of the food they consumed in the past 24 hours.

-About 80% of the women (1,057) were found to have a healthy, diverse diet, which was defined as regularly eating a range of fruits, vegetables, grains, dairy products such as yogurt and cheese, fish and non-fried meats.
+About 80% of the women (1,057) were found to have a healthy, diverse diet during pregnancy, which was defined as regularly eating a range of fruits, vegetables, grains, dairy products such as yogurt and cheese, fish and non-fried meats.

-About 20% (258) were considered to have a poor diet, meaning their diet lacked a diversity of healthy foods.
+About 20% (258) were considered to have a poor diet during pregnancy, meaning their diet lacked a diversity of healthy foods.

 Children whose mothers ate a healthy diet during pregnancy had a 36% lower risk of being diagnosed with eczema or food allergies by age 2, compared to women who ate a poor diet.

 The connection between a healthy diet and lower eczema and food allergy risk may be particularly important in mothers who have a personal history of allergies.

 About 33% of children whose mothers ate a poor diet during pregnancy and who had a personal history of allergies were diagnosed with eczema or food allergies by age 2, compared to only 19% of children whose mothers had a personal history of allergies and who ate a healthy diet.
 However, those results were not statistically significant, researchers noted.